-Kubernetes is open source software that allows you to deploy and manage containerized applications at scale.
-Kubernetes manages clusters of Amazon EC2 compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling.
+Kubernetes is open-source software that allows you to deploy and manage containerized applications at scale.
+Kubernetes manages clusters of Amazon Elastic Compute Cloud (EC2) compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling.
 Using Kubernetes, you can run any type of containerized applications using the same toolset on-premises and in the cloud.

 HOW KUBERNETES WORKS

 Kubernetes works by managing a cluster of compute instances and scheduling containers to run on the cluster based on the available compute resources and the resource requirements of each container.
 Containers are run in logical groupings called pods and you can run and scale one or many containers together as a pod.

 Kubernetes control plane software decides when and where to run your pods, manages traffic routing, and scales your pods based on utilization or other metrics that you define.
 Kubernetes automatically starts pods on your cluster based on their resource requirements and automatically restarts pods if they or the instances they are running on fail.
 Each pod is given an IP address and a single DNS name, which Kubernetes uses to connect your services with each other and external traffic.